sigpwned/iso-15924-and-unicode-scripts/README.md

 ## The Dataset

 There were many good options, like [wooorm/iso-15924](https://github.com/wooorm/iso-15924), but none that matched all my needs.
-(Or at least not oune I could find.)
+(Or at least none that I could find.)
 So [I made one myself](https://xkcd.com/927/).
 It attempts to address the following needs:

 * Free -- This dataset is released under the Creative Commons CC0 license.
 * All ISO 15924 codes -- All ISO codes in the standard are in this document, and vice-versa.